mesarcik/mesarcik.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student at the Univeristy of Amsterdam, supervised by <a href="http://www.vannieuwpoort.com/">Rob van Nieuwpoort</a> in the <a href="https://mns-group.nl/"> MNS group</a>.
-My research focusses on detecting anomalies in the <a href="https://www.astron.nl/telescopes/lofar/"> LOFAR telescope</a> using machine learning and am generally interested in topics such as  signal processing, representation learning and reconfigurable computing.
+I am a PhD graduate from the University of Amsterdam, who was supervised by <a href="http://www.vannieuwpoort.com/">Rob van Nieuwpoort</a> in the <a href="https://mns-group.nl/"> MNS group</a>.
+My PhD research focussed on detecting anomalies in the <a href="https://www.astron.nl/telescopes/lofar/"> LOFAR telescope</a> using machine learning.
+I am currently looking for job opportunities in topics relating to deep learning, signal processing and embedded systems.